-The Compact for Open-Access Publishing Equity (COPE) is a program by universities to support equity in business models used for scholarly publishing.
-Each participating university commits to “underwriting reasonable publication charges for articles written by its faculty and published in fee-based open-access journals and for which other institutions would not be expected to provide funds.”
+The Compact for Open-Access Publishing Equity (COPE) is a program established at universities to support equity in business models used for scholarly publishing.
+Each participating university commits to “underwriting reasonable publication charges for articles written by its faculty and published in fee-based open access journals and for which other institutions would not be expected to provide funds.”

-At Duke, the fund is supported by Duke University Libraries, the Office of the Provost, the School of Medicine and the School of Nursing.
+The fund is supported by Duke University Libraries, the School of Medicine, and the School of Nursing.

 Can COPE funds support my work?

-Duke University provides COPE funds to reimburse authors for article-processing fees accrued when publishing in peer-reviewed journals that meet all of the following criteria:
+Duke University provides COPE funds to reimburse authors for article processing fees accrued when publishing in peer-reviewed journals that meet all of the following criteria:

 - listed in the Directory of Open Access Journals